avincesmedile/YREC-Wrappers/README.md

 # YREC-Wrappers
 Wrappers, helpful codes, and additional machinery to interface with YREC in languages such as Python.
 Presented here as individual scripts to copy/paste and/or download.
 Compatible with command line and Jupyter/Spyder, and other such programs.
-We provide the ```modelgrid_tools``` folder for the primary mode of interacting with the grid.
-The ```modelgrid_tools_legacy``` is the precursor to the modelgrid_tools code, and is also applicable.
-The ```_legacy``` tools are more Jupyter Notebook (or another Python interface/environment) focused, whereas the primary ```_tools``` are a combination of an app/web compiler for Python and command line prompts.
-The main tools folder also provides compatibility with ```hypergator``` and ```slurm```.
+We provide the ```modelgrid_tools/main_tools``` folder for the primary mode of interacting with the grid.

 ## modelgrid_tools:
 Contains guidelines and tools to create a grid of models in YREC.
 See the readme.md file in the folder for more details.
 This also contains update_nml.py, which allows the user to change several namelist parameters for multiple nml files at once.

-## modelgrid_tools_legacy:
-Precursor for tools.
-Alternative scripts in the event modelgrid_tools do not work.
-Contains namelist updaters, file readers, and a parallel processing batch runner function for running large numbers of YREC tools without the use of an external server or parallel processing network.
+### main_tools:
+The main set of tools created for interacting with YREC.
+Tools Include:

+- A reader function for YREC outputs
+- A namelist converter for the quick assignment of filepaths and physical constants.
+Allows the user to quickly adapt all YREC input files to their native directory structure and swithc between models quickly
+- A runner function that runs YREC in parallel on the native computer.

+### slurm_tools:
+Includes a yrec grid running function that quickly makes the sample grid.

+### alternate_tools:
+Provides backups and simpler versions of the ```main_tools``` repository for newer users or backups in case the main tools do not work.